Once you have created a Eloqua connection you can now start mapping your fields to the CDP.

 |For additional information on creating these setting, check our our article that covers match and merge.|

-Unique Record ID: By default we will use the 18-digit unique id of the record in Salesforce.
-This ID will be used to deduplicate your records that come from Salesforce.
-If you use the default setting it means that we will have the same view of your data that Salesforce does where each record is represented by an 18-digit ID and we will not try and merge records together based on other information from Salesforce.
+Unique Record ID: By default we will use the unique id of the record in Eloqua.
+This ID will be used to deduplicate your records that come from Eloqua.
+If you use the default setting it means that we will have the same view of your data that Eloqua does where each record is represented by the standard unique id in Eloqua and we will not try and merge records together based on other information from Salesforce.

 Matching your records to the CDP: When it comes to matching your records to the CDP there are two methods that are used.